 A Preset Argon Regulator/Flowmeter and Gas Hose Kit comes with the machine plant.
 Connect the gas regulator onto the gas cylinder/bottle by hand, keeping the round sight gauge in the vertical position.
 Then tighten the nut with a spanner, but donot over tighten.
 Connect the gas hose to the threaded outlet on the right-hand side of the regulator (Picture A) and tighten with a spanner.
-Connect the other end of the gas hose to gas inlet fitting on the rear panel of the welding machine using the supplied Adjustable Hose Clamp to tighten up the hose onto the barb-connector.
+Connect the other end of the gas hose to gas inlet fitting on the rear panel of the welding machine using the supplied Quick Connect fittings.
 Check for any leaks with soapy water in a squeeze bottle, and look for bubbles (when the gas is on), this will highlight any gas leaks.